lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 ## To mono or not to mono?
 Which build tool is the question.

 Over the course of my career, I chose to set up my teams with a monorepo _almost_ every time I got the chance.

 I say _almost_ because twice, even though I had already been pretty much convinced a monorepo yields better long-term results than a polyrepo, I decided against adopting a monorepo.
 It goes without saying: I came to regret the decision both times.

-Every decision is contextual.
-The context here is how many languages and which languages specifically the monorepo will contain.
+To understand a decision though, you have to look at its context and here it means looking at how many languages and which languages specifically are involved.
 This is what the conversation around tooling boils down to.

-The experience will vary a lot depending on which programming languages are at play in the monorepo.
+The experience will indeed vary a lot depending on which programming languages are at play in the monorepo.
 Let me examine the possible scenarios.

 The simplest scenario: everything is written in the same language.

 If that's the case, then the support for a monorepo may be pretty good out of the box.
 For example, TypeScript and Java have excellent tooling.
 If it's not that good, a little scripting goes a long way.

 It gets more complicated when more languages are involved.
 I see two different
 scenarios:

 - You have only two languages and both have excellent tooling.
 You can get away with gluing together the respective build tools with some scripting.
 It works, it's practical, and you get most of the monorepo benefits.
 - You have a lot of languages so you need a build tool that is monorepo-friendly and polyglot at the same time.